TestGorilla LogoTestGorilla Logo

 Cognitive ability tests enable you to evaluate candidates’ skills in depth and hire the best talent, especially when combined with role-specific tests.

-With TestGorilla, you can build an assessment of up to five skills tests, enabling you to get a 360° degree evaluation of applicants’ strengths and weaknesses and predict job performance accurately and objectively.
-You can use our platform to assess cognitive ability, role-specific skills, communication, motivation, leadership skills, and a lot more.
+With TestGorilla, you can build an assessment of up to five skills tests, enabling you to get a full picture of applicants’ strengths and weaknesses and predict job performance accurately and objectively.
+Research shows that multimeasure assessments—combining different types of tests—are far more effective at evaluating candidates comprehensively.
+On our platform, you can assess cognitive ability, role-specific skills, communication, motivation, leadership skills, and a lot more, tailoring the process to your unique hiring needs.

 You can also use our free problem solving skills test that enables you to evaluate applicants’ ability to define problems and analyze information to make the right decisions in complex situations.